-- Frequent, excessive and freely sharing of information with another student, without teacher guidance to do so, will result in a meeting with parents of the students involved. - Signing another person's name, including a parent's name, to a document or form is unacceptable.
+- Frequent, excessive and freely sharing of information with another student, without teacher guidance to do so, will result in a meeting with parents of the students involved. - The use of AI (Artificial Intelligence) for papers or the like is unacceptable. - Signing another person's name, including a parent's name, to a document or form is unacceptable.